opnfv/vswitchperf/docs/configguide/trafficgen.rst

 Installation
 ~~~~~~~~~~~~

-Xena Networks traffic generator requires certain files and packages to be
+Xena Networks traffic generator requires specific files and packages to be
 installed.
 It is assumed the user has access to the Xena2544.exe file which
 must be placed in VSPerf installation location under the tools/pkt_gen/xena
 folder.
 Contact Xena Networks for the latest version of this file.
 The user